 - The unwelcome conduct complained of must have been based on his or her membership in that protected class;

 - The unwelcome conduct affected a term or condition of employment and/or had the purpose or effect of unreasonably interfering with his or her work performance and/or creating an intimidating, hostile or offensive work environment.

 What you should do if you are working in a hostile work environment

 If you feel you are subject to workplace harassment or discrimination due to a hostile work environment, you should first consult your employer's sexual harassment and racial discrimination policies.
 This usually means working through your supervisor or human resources department to take the appropriate actions.
 And most importantly, speak with an experienced California employment lawyer who can review your case and evaluate your options free-of-charge.

 Proving sexual harassment can be challenging, but with the right legal team, it can be done.
-Take the first step to protecting yourself and stopping this hurtful and illegal behavior.
+Take the first step to protecting yourself and stopping this hurtful and illegal behavior by contacting an experienced sexual harassment attorney near you.
 Take advantage of a free initial consultation to discuss your specific case by calling the toll free number (888) 500-8469 or clicking here to contact us regarding your case.